 If the candidate holds one of the language certificates listed below, they are not required to take the English test:

 TOEFL 79 IBT

 Cambridge Advanced – Grade C.

-We are sure that, here at TASTE Academy, you will feel like home among all the other students and faculty.
+We are sure that, here at TASTE Culinary Business Academy, you will feel like home among all the other students and faculty.
 You will be surprised to see how quickly you feel like belonging to our community.
 You started college elsewhere but you will receive the bachelor’s degree from Manchester Metropolitan University, studying at TASTE Culinary Business Academy.
 You will make friends and build up memories for a lifetime.
 You will discover that you have the desire and the ability to do outstanding activities.
-Regardless the place you come from or you go to, you will always be a TASTE Academy graduate.
+Regardless the place you come from or you go to, you will always be a TASTE Culinary Business Academy graduate.

 Admission Interview TipsFirst impressions are very important.
 Keep in mind that judgments are made in the first 30 seconds of an introduction.
-Typically people notice your clothing, face, hands, and shoes immediately.
-If you take care in your appearance, the interviewer will assume that you will take care in your job.
+Typically, people notice your clothing, face, hands and shoes immediately.
+If you take care of your appearance, the interviewer will assume that you will take care in your job.
 Business attire consists of a two-piece suit in a conservative color (black, gray, navy) with a dress skirt/blouse and matching-color or dark shoes/pumps with low or medium heels.
 Men should wear conservative ties.
 Business casual attire varies from one organization to another.
 It may mean a coordinated jacket and slacks/skirt and shirt/blouse, or khakis/slacks and a shirt/blouse.
 Tie is required for men.

 Personal Appearance Tips